London

 Westminster Abbey

-The large and distinguished church Westminster Abbey was founded as a monastery in 1065, and the following year it became the coronation church in England.
-Since then, British monarchs have been crowned here, and funerals of royals have also been held here.
+The large and noble church Westminster Abbey was founded as a monastery in 1065, and already the following year it became the coronation church for first the last Saxon king, Harold Godwinson, and the Norman William I. Since then, British monarchs have been crowned here and laid to rest from here, and it has thereby laying floors for countless large ceremonies.

 Tower Bridge

-Tower Bridge is a combined drawbridge and suspension bridge that, with its distinctive architecture and central location, has become one of London’s world-famous constructions.
+Tower Bridge is a combined folding bridge and suspension bridge that, with its distinctive architecture and central location, has become one of London’s world-famous landmarks.
+That name comes from London’s old castle, the Tower of London, which is located close to Tower Bridge on the north side of the River Thames.

 Tower of London